eliassona/DiameterSim/README.md

 # diameter-sim

-A Clojure library for testing the protocol Diameter.
+A Clojure library for testing the Diameter protocol.

-Note: UNDER CONSTRUCTION

 ## Usage